KarelZe/cs50finalproject/README.rst

 The 100k calculator is a nifty tool, that helps you estimate your future portfolio value based on historical values.
 Just input ticker symbols, confidence and your horizon and we'll do the heavy lifting for you.
 A wait there's more...
 You will be returned a correlated portfolio value based on 10 years of stock market data.
 For beauty reasons the chart uses linear interpolation.
 Past returns do not guarantee future performance.
 Amen.
 .. image:: https://github.com/KarelZe/cs50finalproject/raw/master/docs/image/input_field.jpg
 installation
 ============

 Linux
 -----

+Open up your terminal and you are almost done...
 .. code-block:: bash
     # Debian, Ubuntu, etc.
     wget https://github.com/KarelZe/cs50finalproject/archive/master.zip